flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter4/Chapter4.md

 - If array size defined and $\text{len}(\text{list}) < \text{len}(\text{array})$, remaining indices are set to zero.
   - if $\text{len}(\text{list}) < \text{len}(\text{array})$ an error is generated.
   - Repetition cannot be specified.
-  - cannot declare an element at index $i$ without declaring the value of the preceding indices
+  - cannot declare an element at index $i$ without declaring the value of the preceding indices.
 - `char` arrays may be initialised with string notation `"string"`.

 **Note**: C99 significantly changes the ways in which an array can be declared.
 It is too extensive to detail all the methods here, but refer to the [cppreference page](https://en.cppreference.com/w/c/language/array_initialization).